telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 ## Setting a Theme Using StyleManager

+> Switching the theme at runtime when using `StyleManager` is not supported.
+To enable this feature, use the [NoXaml dlls and Implicit Styles](#setting-a-theme-using-implicit-styles) theming.
+Read more in the [Switching Themes at Runtime]({%slug styling-apperance-themes-runtime%}) article.

 StyleManager is used when working with the standard (Xaml) dlls.
 The StyleManager is a class that applies different styles on the Telerik controls based on the set theme.
 It allows you to set the theme on a control level and on application level.

 To change the theme via the StyleManager you will need to take the following few steps.